Audrey Forlani

 Audrey Forlani (born 19 November 1991) is a French rugby union player who has made at least 47 appearances for the France women's national rugby union team.
-At club level, she plays for French women's Premier Division club Blagnac.
+At club level, she plays for French women's Premier Division club Blagnac SCR.

 Club career

 Forlani plays as a second row (lock).
 She started playing rugby at the age of six, and was the only girl in the boys' team.

-In 2007, she joined Saint-Orens rugby club (now known as Blagnac), in Midi-Pyrénées.
+In 2007, she joined Saint-Orens rugby club (now known as Blagnac SCR), in Midi-Pyrénées.
 In her first season, Saint-Orens won the French women's Premier Division.
 In 2014, Forlani suffered a broken nose.
 She thought it was a routine injury but after it was fixed she developed headaches.
 Further damage was discovered and she had to have her hair shaved so that the doctors could repair a crack.
 Doctors questioned whether she would ever be able to play rugby again.
 The next year, she returned to French women's Premier Division rugby.